Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Introduction

-The majority of existing weapon object detection algorithms are based on the screening (imaging) and contrast (bright spot) detection under the assumption of different reflection coefficients between carried objects and the human body \cite{6902403}.
-The high-resolution imaging is usually achieved by scanning with large antenna aperture ($\sim$\SI{1}{m}) \cite{4682606, 5666180} and synthetic aperture radar technique \cite{11198926, 5530374}.
-For contrast detection, prior works proposed to identify weapon contour or edge via local binary fitting \cite{identf2012}, two-level expectation-maximization method \cite{5666180}, and Gaussian mixture model \cite{8650148}, etc. Further, deep learning-based methods, e.g., Faster R-CNN \cite{8628238}, YOLO2 \cite{9269991}, were adopted for model-free and accuracy-improved weapon detection on radar imaging.
+\highlighttext{The majority of existing weapon object detection algorithms \cite{4682606, 5666180, 11198926, 5530374, identf2012, 8650148} for electromagnetic waves are based on screening (imaging) and contrast (bright spot) detection under the assumption of different reflection coefficients between carried objects and human body \cite{6902403, Essen2006ConcealedWD}.
+However, a high-resolution imaging result usually takes long processing time or expensive hardware cost.
+Further, beyond model-based image contrast detection \cite{identf2012, 5666180, 8650148}, deep learning-based methods were adopted for model-free and accuracy-improved weapon detection on radar imaging, e.g., Faster R-CNN \cite{8628238}, YOLO2 \cite{9269991}.
+Besides the `detection by image'-based methods, prior works proved to identify a potential moving shooter carrying a concealed rifle by recognizing the unique gait signatures \cite{8519763, 8536660}.
+It however might not work when someone excels at not showing any physical signs or posture of carrying a weapon or just stands still.}

-For mmWave systems, there are two different approaches of imaging developed: passive sensing \cite{Essen2006ConcealedWD, 5543714, 5666180} and active sensing \cite{gao2019experiments, gao2021perception, 8628238, 8536660, 8519763}.
-Passive mmWave imaging is done with natural illumination or with an incoherent noise source illuminating, which is good for detecting concealed weapons worn under clothes but takes a long scanning time (a few minutes) \cite{Essen2006ConcealedWD}.
-Active mmWave technique sends a signal via transmitter and then receives the reflected signal from forehand objects, e.g., frequency-modulated continuous-wave (\textbf{FMCW}) radar \cite{gao2019experiments, gao2021perception}, which offers higher scanning speed but decreased image quality due to the reflection scattering issues \cite{Essen2006ConcealedWD}.